 User Friendliness tests (35% of overall score weighting)

 Reviewer Jason Wanlass has been part of the greater GearLab Team for more than six years.
-An avid adventurist, he has tested many products and written numerous reviews on camping gear.
+An avid adventurist and former journalist, he has tested many products and written numerous reviews on camping gear.
 He recently combined his love for all things gear with a passion for cooking and now shares his insight on cooking-related products.
-Jason is no stranger to the best slow cookers, top-tier stand mixers, and air fryers.
+Jason is no stranger to slow cookers, mixers, and air fryers.
 He has an eye for detail and likes finding the little things that make a product great to use.

 Hayley Thomas, one of our top reviewers, helps round out this team.
 She lives on the road in her converted sprinter van, but she doesn't let that impede her meal planning.
 Living in such a small space, Hayley knows a little something about pairing down to the absolute necessities.
 She is a big fan of the all-in-one pressure cooker and, therefore, offers a unique perspective on this particular category.